SkelleyBelly/carbonite/content/blog/react-typescript-good-practice/index.md

 ##### Introspect your data sources

-If your application is recieving data from an external data source, then introspecting the schema to generate types to use in development can save a lot of time, as well as give you the added confidence of know exactly what your data looks like.
+If your application is recieving data from an external data source, then introspecting the schema to generate types to use in development can save a lot of time, as well as give you the added confidence of knowing exactly what your data looks like.
 This process involves converting the schema of the remote source into types and interfaces that can be stored locally and used in your local compilation.
 It is possible to manually maintain a types file, and this could be a better option if the remote schemas are very limited, but for larger sources introspecting is the way to go.

 There are lots of different libraries that can do this, but 2 commonly used and well maintained ones are [GraphQL Code Generator](https://www.graphql-code-generator.com/) (for GraphQL endpoints), and [Open API Generator](https://github.com/OpenAPITools/openapi-generator) (for REST endpoints that follow the Open API standard).